lpicanco/nanodegree-machine-learning/capstone/report.md

 I consider this an interesting problem to solve, being in the field of computer vision, an area that I have a lot of interest.

-This project is based on this papers:
+This project and the datasets are based on this papers:
 - Training Deep Networks for Facial Expression Recognition with Crowd-Sourced Label Distribution[1]
 - Challenges in Representation Learning: A report on three machine learning contests[2]

 ### Problem Statement
 The problem to be solved by this project is the identification of which type of emotion is associated with a human face.
 The types of emotions that can be identified are: neutral, happiness, surprise, sadness, anger, disgust, fear and contempt.

-One of the ways to solve the problem is with the use of CNN (convolutional neural network).
+The strategy to solve this problem is to train a neural network through a dataset with images of faces with the corresponding emotion identified.
+After training, this neural network should be able to predict emotions associated with facial expressions.

 ### Metrics
 For the evaluation metrics, I used a confusion matrix to identify false positives, false negatives, true positives, and true negatives.
 The F1 score was also used to measure the performance of the model[3].
 For the training phase, I used a categorical cross-entropy function between predictions and targets to make the evaluation of the learning.